periclesrmessias/estatisticas-de-qualidade-do-sono/README.md

 ## Introduction & Goals

+This dashboard aims to provide insights into how various factors influence sleep quality.
+In today’s society, poor sleep is a widespread issue.
+By understanding which elements have the greatest impact on sleep, we can develop strategies to improve overall sleep quality.

-This dashboard works with a fictitious [dataset](https://www.kaggle.com/datasets/hanaksoy/health-and-sleep-statistics) from Kaggle and focus on sleep health and lifestyle related factors, such as:
+The data used in this analysis was collected from the Health and Sleep Statistics [dataset](https://www.kaggle.com/datasets/hanaksoy/health-and-sleep-statistics)  on Kaggle, focusing on sleep health and lifestyle factors, including:

-- Sleep Quality: which ranges from 4-9, with 9 being the highest quality.
+- **Sleep Quality**: Rated on a scale of 4 to 9, with 9 being the highest quality.
-- Daily Routine: including bedtime, wake-up time, dietary habits.
+- **Daily Routine**: Bedtime, wake-up time, and dietary habits.
-- Physical Activity Level: from low to high, daily calories burned, daily steps taken.
+- **Physical Activity Level**: Ranging from low to high, including daily calories burned and steps taken.
-• Health Indicators: presence of sleep disorders and medication usage The goal of this analysis is to identify which lifestyle factors are most associated with good sleep quality and to uncover insights that could help improve it.
+- **Health Indicators**: Presence of sleep disorders and medication usage.
+The goal of this analysis is to identify which lifestyle factors are most strongly associated with good sleep quality and to uncover insights that can help improve it.

 ## Findings
 A key finding from the analysis is that inactive men in their 40s are more likely to